peteralcock/wordpress_plugins/README.md

-# Wordpress Plugins For Humans
+# Automatic SKU Lookups for Wordpress WooCommerce Products
-These I made to add functionality that I just couldn't find anywhere else.
+Because I couldn't find a plugin that exists to do this, I made one.
+Enjoy.